Get Help Today(855) 593-1695

 - Loss of personal inhibitions

-As Ecstasy produces euphoric feelings, it simultaneously creates abnormal functioning within the brain.
+As Ecstasy produces euphoric feelings, it simultaneously creates profoundly abnormal functioning within the brain.
 This leads to a fierce crash within the body after the drug has worn off.
 Its ability to produce these desirable euphoric effects is due to its capability of producing an overabundance of serotonin within the brain.
+Serotonin is sometimes called the happy chemical, as it contributes to joy and well-being.
 As the serotonin enraptures the brain, the brain produces less serotonin to compensate for the excess of the chemical already flooding the body.

-As a result, there is a comedown once the serotonin has been released and used up.
-Comedowns from Ecstasy can be very uncomfortable and can cause you to feel sick and extremely depressed for days, even a week.
+As a result, there is a severe “comedown,” or “rebound effect,” once the serotonin that has been released is used up.
+Comedowns from th can be very uncomfortable and can cause you to feel sick and extremely depressed for days, or even a week.
 These effects are often the worst 1-2 days after use and use is most common on weekends.
 Because of this, many users feel the worst on Tuesdays.
-This has lead to the term “Suicide Tuesday,” named after the large number of users who commit suicide on the Tuesday following use.
+This has led to the term “Suicide Tuesday,” named after the large number of users who commit suicide on the Tuesday following use.